comsci-uwc-isak/unit-1-project-rikiod/README.md

 ---------
 **First Sketch of the System:**
 ![System Diagram](SystemDiagram.png)
-**Fig. 1** First sketch of the system showing the main input/output and host computer with details such as actions and organization.
+**Fig. 1** First sketch of the system showing the main input/output and host computer with details such as possible actions and file organization.

+**Testing Plan:**

+**Fig. 2** Diagram of how testing will be performed

 Development
 --------